Key Principles and Recommended Regimens for First-line Antiretroviral Therapy

 *Al++/Ca++/Mg++–containing antacids should be taken a minimum of 2 hours after or 6 hours before dolutegravir- or elvitegravir-containing regimens.
 Bictegravir/emtricitabine/tenofovir AF can be taken under fasting conditions 2 hours before Al++/Ca++/Mg++–containing antacids.
 Al++/Mg++–containing antacids are not recommended in combination with raltegravir.

-†Not recommended for individuals with creatinine clearance < 30 mL/min or with severe liver impairment.
+†Tenofovir DF is not recommended for individuals with creatinine clearance < 60 mL/min and tenofovir AF is not recommended in individuals with creatinine clearance < 30 mL/min or with severe liver impairment.

 ‡In patients who are HLA-B*5701 negative.